A few words to describe Iris

 delightful, funny, serene, dainty, intelligent, crafty and utterly gorgeous !

 From a photograph you wouldn’t think that anything was different but there is, Iris is on the Autistic Spectrum.
 She is now starting to speak but that doesn’t come easily to her and she has great trouble with interacting with others but expresses herself beautifully through movement and art.
 Since she was diagnosed in December 2011 at 2 yrs old we were able to learn about how we could help our daughter.
 With the expert help of many therapists she changed dramatically in just a short space of time.
-She used to be consumed by books, eye contact was a rare occurrence, she didn’t want to or know how to play with us, showed obsessive behaviours, got desperately distressed when we took her near any other children and her sleep patterns were all over the place.
-Now it’s a different story, she plays, communicates to use through some words and her sleeping is much better.
+She used to be consumed by books, eye contact was a rare occurrence, she didn’t want to or know how to play with us, showed obsessive behaviour, got desperately distressed when we took her near any other children and her sleep patterns were all over the place.
+Now it’s a different story, she plays, communicates and her sleeping is much better.
 We still have a long way to go with her social skills and speech, but we are having many more ‘good days’ and one of her favourite activities is Painting.